Full question:

 Answer:

-In Oklahoma, employees who are registered to vote must be allowed up to two hours time off to vote on Election Day during a time when the polls are open.
-An employee must receive “sufficient time” to vote if more than two hours are required to vote.
-The employee must notify the employer the day before the election if time off to vote is needed, and the employer may specify what time the employee is given to take time off.
-The time off is paid with proof of voting.
+In Oklahoma, registered voters are entitled to up to two hours of paid time off to vote on Election Day, provided the polls are open.
+If more than two hours are needed, employers must allow 'sufficient time' for voting.
+Employees must notify their employer the day before the election if they need time off, and the employer can determine when the time off will occur.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.